named-data/PyNDN2/INSTALL.md

     c:\Python27\python.exe get-pip.py

 This installs pip.exe in the Scripts subdirectory of the Python directory.
+To use pip, you must have Visual Studio installed.
+Pip only looks at the environment variable `VS90COMNTOOLS` so you must set this to your version of Visual Studio as follows:

+Visual Studio 2010

+    SET VS90COMNTOOLS=%VS100COMNTOOLS%

+Visual Studio 2012

+    SET VS90COMNTOOLS=%VS110COMNTOOLS%

+Visual Studio 2013

+    SET VS90COMNTOOLS=%VS120COMNTOOLS%

+To install pycrypto, in a command prompt enter:

-TODO: pip install pycrypto
+    c:\Python27\Scripts\pip.exe install pycrypto

 Optional: To run trollius in Python 2.7, it apparently needs some DLLs from Python 3.
 So, to run trollius in Python 2.7, install Python 3.
-To install trollius (Python 2.7), in a terminal enter:
+To install trollius (Python 2.7), in a command prompt enter:

     c:\Python27\Scripts\pip.exe install trollius